Queensland · Postcode 4468

 Grid intensity data: Open Electricity (openelectricity.org.au) · 7-day average · updates monthly

-Postcode 4468's solar systems avoid an estimated 980 tonnes of CO₂ per year, equivalent to 467 fewer cars on the road annually.
+Collectively, Postcode 4468's 101 solar systems avoid an estimated 1,000 tonnes of CO₂ per year — the equivalent of removing 476 cars from the road.
 This is estimated using Queensland's average grid emissions intensity of 810 gCO₂/kWh, sourced from OpenElectricity, applied to an average system size of 9kW.

 Monthly solar installations · Postcode 4468